 Controlled Trials and Randomized Controlled Trials

+In studies of medications and supplements, the participants taking an inactive substance (placebo) that appears similar to the study medication or supplement, can often improve as much as the subjects who are taking the real treatment.
 There is a significant placebo effect that has been shown in autism.
-This means that in studies of medications and supplements, the participants taking an inactive substance (placebo) that appears similar to the study medication or supplement, can often improve as much as the subjects who are taking the real treatment.
 Researchers think that the expectancy for improvement in children with developmental problems, day to day fluctuations in functioning that occur in developmental disabilities no matter what, and participation effects such as changes in caregiver behavior while an individual is enrolled in a study all contribute to the placebo effect.
 The placebo effect suggests that, in families with autism, nonverbal communication may occur to a greater extent than we realize.

 - Siegel M and Beaulieu AA.
 (2012) Psychotropic medications in children with autism spectrum disorders: A systematic review and synthesis for evidence-based practice.
 Journal of Autism and Developmental Disorders 42:1592-1605.
 See discussion.